Neema/marketch/README.md

 ## Using the Plugin
 * Select pages and artboards in the upper left corner
 * Select an element to view its location and CSS styles on the right side of the page.
 * Select an element and hover another to see the spacing between them.
 *

 ## Thanks
 * [noyobo](https://github.com/noyobo)
 * 许诺

+## 0.0.4 Change Log
+1. repair using a mask layer cause display errors ruler, is covered other issues.
+2. Fix can not view the finest elements of bug
+3. Repair unsaved file can not be exported bug
+4. Increase the hidden layers are not exported settings
+5. Increase export options (export selected drawing board, export the current page's Sketchpad, Export all Sketchpad)
+6. Are all the layers when you export images as an option to increase export (export all the layers will zip bag larger)